 Frank Hicks was charged with the first-degree murder of Clinton Lee, with Frank Moore, Ed Hicks, J. E. Knox, Paul Hall, and Ed Coleman charged as accessories.
 Hicks and a total of eleven defendants were sentenced to death after token trials: counsel for the accused, who did not meet their clients until the trial began, called no witnesses, produced no evidence, and did not call on the defendants to testify.
 The first trial took three-quarters of an hour, after which the all-white jury returned a guilty verdict on the first-degree murder charge in eight minutes.

 Later trials were just as short; the juries took less than ten minutes to reach a verdict in each case.
-A twelfth defendant was sentenced to death several weeks later after the jury deliberated for four minutes.
+Several weeks after the jury deliberated for four minutes, a twelfth defendant was sentenced to death.
 Thirty-six other defendants chose to plead guilty to second-degree murder rather than face trial.
-Sixty-seven additional defendants went to trial and were convicted; they were sentenced to various terms of imprisonment.
+Sixty-seven additional defendants went to trial and were convicted and sentenced to various terms of imprisonment.

-The trials were dominated by white mobs; crowds of armed whites milled around the courthouse.
+White mobs dominated the trials; crowds of armed whites milled around the courthouse.
 As Justice Holmes later stated in his opinion, "There was never a chance of an acquittal," as the jurors feared the mob.
 The Arkansas Gazette applauded the trials as the triumph of the 'rule of law,' as none of the defendants had been lynched. reversed the district court's decision declining the petitioners' writ of habeas corpus.
 This case was a precedent for the Supreme Court's review of state criminal trials in terms of their compliance with the Bill of Rights.